sage-code/eve/tools/alt-codes.md

 # Alt Codes

-EVE has support for Extended ASCII and Unicode symbols.
+Eve has support for Extended ASCII and Unicode symbols.

 Use Alt + Code to input the symbol